Vector-wise Joint Diagonalization of Almost Commuting Matrices: Numerical experiments

 \subsection{Comparison between different approximate Hessian}

-We shall consider different choices of approximate Hessian matrices in Algorithm \ref{alg:precondition} and compare their performance for solving \eqref{eq:sub-problem} in terms of CPU time.
-As discussed after Algorithm \ref{alg:precondition}, there are generally two families of approximate Hessian $H$ for our problem: those having the tangent space $T_v \S^{n-1}$ as their invariant subspaces and those not.
-For the first family, the search direction $s_k$ in \eqref{eq:quasi Newton equation} can be simply solved by the pseudoinverse:
+\mb{We explore different approximate Hessian matrices within Algorithm \ref{alg:for ineq} and compare their performances for solving \eqref{eq:sub-problem} and \eqref{eq:problem with inequality constraint} in terms of the computing times.} As discussed after Algorithm \ref{alg:for ineq}, these approximate Hessian matrices can be broadly categorized into two families: those with the tangent space $T_v \S^{n-1}$ as their invariant subspaces and those without.
+For the first family, the search direction $s_k$ in \eqref{eq:quasi Newton equation} can be readily solved by the pseudoinverse:

 while for the second family, we consider the associated least-squares problem:

 It is well-known \cite{golub2013matrix} that the above problem \eqref{eq:lssquare} admits a minimizer: